AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

    cmake [options] -DAMReX_GPU_BACKEND=CUDA -DAMReX_CUDA_ARCH=Volta /path/to/amrex/source

-If no architecture is specified, CMake will try to determine which GPU architecture is supported by the system.
+If no architecture is specified, CMake will default to the architecture defined in the environmental variable ``AMReX_CUDA_ARCH``.
+If the latter is not defined, CMake will try to determine which GPU architecture is supported by the system.
 If more than one is found, CMake will build for all of them.
 This will generally results in a larger library and longer build times.
 If autodetection fails, a set of "common" architectures is assumed.
 **Note that AMReX supports NVIDIA GPU architectures with compute capability 6.0 or higher and